mstilkerich/rcmcarddav/doc/INSTALL.md

 - Log out of Roundcube!
   This is important because RCMCardDAV runs its database initialisation / update procedure only when a user logs in!
+- Choose the correct release tarball
+  - For roundcube version 1.5, or if your PHP version is older than PHP 7.2.5, use `carddav-vX.Y.Z-roundcube15.tar.gz`
+  - Otherwise, use `carddav-vX.Y.Z-roundcube16.tar.gz`
+  - The difference between the two is only in the included dependencies.
+The 1.5 version includes an older version of the Guzzle HTTP client library as used by roundcube 1.5.
+Roundcube versions older than 1.5 do not use Guzzle, so you can use the 1.6 tarball with the current Guzzle if your PHP version is recent enough for Guzzle v7 (PHP 7.2.5).
+  - Note: Release tarballs prior to v4.4.0 are only provided in a single version including Guzzle v6.
 - Download the release tarball from [here](https://github.com/mstilkerich/rcmcarddav/releases)
-  - Note: The correct tarball is named `carddav-vX.Y.Z.tar.gz`.
+  - Note: The correct tarball is named `carddav-vX.Y.Z-roundcube1V.tar.gz`.
 Do not use the "Source code" tar.gz or zip files, these are only exports of the repository.
 Unfortunately, github creates these automatically for each release.
-- Extract the tarball to the roundcube/plugins directory (assuming roundcube is installed at `/var/lib/roundcube`) `cd /var/lib/roundcube/plugins && tar xvzf /tmp/carddav-v4.1.0.tar.gz`
+- Extract the tarball to the roundcube/plugins directory (assuming roundcube is installed at `/var/lib/roundcube`) `cd /var/lib/roundcube/plugins && tar xvzf /tmp/carddav-v4.1.0-roundcube16.tar.gz`
 - [Configure](#configuration) the plugin if needed.
 - Enable RCMCardDAV in Roundcube
   Open the file `config/config.inc.php` and add `carddav` to the array `$config['plugins']`.